IAC has effectively become the go-to for most modern infrastructure, given the scale and complexities involved in managing everything manually.

 While IACs have redefined how we manage and deploy our online infrastructure, simplifying the process with IACs often brings up other security challenges that warrant consideration.
 These challenges range from the basics of user privilege management to the complex (and often overlooked) system security of the machine holding the IAC template itself.

-Securing IACs is made possible by ensuring end-to-end auditing and security, and by using one or a combination of the tools mentioned, including our in-house SecurityTrails ASR, an ideal tool for automating your infrastructure security monitoring and, most importantly, reducing your attack surface when using IACs to manage and deploy your digital assets.
+Securing IACs is made possible by ensuring end-to-end auditing and security, and by using one or a combination of the tools mentioned, including our in-house SecurityTrails ASI, an ideal tool for automating your infrastructure security monitoring and, most importantly, reducing your attack surface when using IACs to manage and deploy your digital assets.